amireson/soilice/readme.md

 ---

+# Installation

+Optionally you might want to create a new python virtual environment before installing this.

+To install clone the repo.
+In the root folder then enter `pip install -e ".[dev]"`

 # Model overview

 The $\text{soilice}$ model simulates couples flow of liquid water and heat transport in snow and soil.
 The model has two particular unique features: